|Size||13.7-25.5 in (35-65 cm)|

-The most prominent characteristic of the toucan is its huge bill.
+The most striking feature of the toucan is its huge bill.
+There are about 45 species of toucan in many different colors.
 The best-known species is the giant toucan with its white little “bib”, its black plumage and its yellow bill.
-Yet, there exist about 45 toucan species in many different colors.

 Does the Large Bill Impair the Toucan’s Mobility?

 Generally you will hardly ever come across a toucan in the dense jungle.
-They live high up in the trees and use little tree holes for nesting.
+It lives high up in the trees and uses little tree holes for nesting.
 What a pity, considering the colorful plumage.
 Who would not love to admire it?

 The toucan is not very good at flying and thus prefers to hop from tree to tree most of the time.

-The call of the toucan sounds like the croaking of frogs and can be heard over a distance of 1,640 ft (500 m).
+The call of the toucan sounds like the croaking of frogs and can be heard over a distance of 1,640 feet (500 meters).